peaBerberian/wasp-hls/doc/Getting_Started/Welcome.md

 ## Very quick start

-Because on a web browser, both WebWorker and WebAssembly files have to be loaded separately from your main script, both of those also have to be served (on your servers) separately from your application's script, which relies on the third part of the `WaspHlsPlayer`: its API.
+Because on a Web Browser, both WebWorker and WebAssembly files have to be loaded separately from your main script, both of those also have to be served (on your servers) separately from your application's script.

-With both of those scripts behind an URL, you can now write:
+You can find them [on the release page](https://github.com/peaBerberian/wasp-hls/releases), they are respectively the files whose name starts by "worker" and "wasm", listed in the files of the release you're using (on the bottom of the release note).

+Once they are hosted on your server, you can now play your HLS content by
+writing:

 ```js
 import WaspHlsPlayer from "wasp-hls";